Fearing raids from the British Columbia First Nations people, early Bellingham settlers

 he conducted much of his official business.

-During his stay, Pickett married an Indian woman
+During his stay, Pickett married a First Nations woman

 named Morning Mist.
 In 1857, she gave birth to a son, James Tilton Pickett,